HunterKane/Machine-Learning-Heart-Disease-Clasification-Project/README.md

 At the start of any project, it's custom to see the required libraries imported in a big chunk like you can see below.
 However, in practice, your projects may import libraries as you go.
 After you've spent a couple of hours working on your problem, you'll probably want to do some tidying up.
 This is where you may want to consolidate every library you've used at the top of your notebook (like the cell below).**

-The libraries you use will differ from project to project.
-But there are a few which will you'll likely take advantage of during almost every structured data project. pandas for data analysis.
-NumPy for numerical operations.
-Matplotlib/seaborn for plotting or data visualization.
-Scikit-Learn for machine learning modelling and evaluation.